stat545ubc-2022/KaranvirSingh_MiniDataAnalysis/Milestone2/mini-project-2.md

-**I am going to reorder the plot based on the median value of each permit type level - this allows me to better visualize which building permits have higher value (sorting the boxplots from highest to lowest)**
+**I am going to reorder the plot based on the median value of each permit type level - this allows me to better visualize which building permits have higher overall value (sorting the boxplots from highest to lowest)**

 ``` r